jerryn70/GoodbyeAds/README.md

 ## Special Note for Users

  We block<strong> `graph.facebook.com`</strong>.
-Because this host provides most of the ads. <strong>`So you should whitelist facebook main app or whitelist graph.facebook.com in your adblocker,` </strong>otherwise fb app will not work (no problem with fb lite app)<strong> `If you are facing any problems feel free to contact us through XDA or Telegram`.</strong>
+Because this host provides most of the ads. <strong>`So you should whitelist facebook main app or whitelist graph.facebook.com in your adblocker,` </strong>otherwise fb app will not work (no problem with fb lite app and other facebook client apps)<strong> `If you are facing any problems feel free to contact us through XDA or Telegram`.</strong>

 ## Goodbye Ads Host file Link